aosabook/500lines/contingent/contingent.markdown

 is pulled from the three chapter source files themselves.

-If you later reconsider the tutorial’s chapter title — after all, the word “newcomer” sounds so antique, as if your users are settlers who have just arrived in pioneer Wyoming — then you would edit the first line of `tutorial.rst` and write something better:
+If you later reconsider the tutorial’s chapter title — after all, the word “newcomer” sounds so quaint, as if your users are settlers who have just arrived in pioneer Wyoming — then you would edit the first line of `tutorial.rst` and write something better:

 ```
-  -Newcomers Tutorial
+  -Newcomers' Tutorial
-  +Beginners Tutorial
+  +Beginners' Tutorial
    ==================

    Welcome to the tutorial!